stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 ```

 In this case, the return types are a function of both input types.
-`return_type_t` is actually written to take any number of input types and
+@ref stan::return_type_t is actually written to take any number of input types and
 compute from them a single scalar return type.
 The return type is the simplest
 type that can be constructed from all of the input types.
 For reverse mode
 autodiff, this means that if the scalar type of any input argument is a
-`var`, then the return type is a var.
+@ref stan::math::var , then the return type is a var.

 A generic signature for `real atan2(real, real)` is: